Introduction to 'Leading and collaborating using online tools'

 Short daily catch-ups

-To set goals or tasks, check progress and understand issues to follow up
+To set tasks, check progress and understand issues to follow up.

 Weekly meetings